FelixS90/libCZIrw_Demo/Src/libCZI/Doc/building_libCZI.markdown

 Building the documentation
 --------------------------

-Executing <tt>doxygen</tt> will produce the documentation in the folder ../Src/Build/Doxygen folder.
+Executing <tt>doxygen</tt> will produce the HTML documentation in the folder ../Src/Build folder.